Seychelles

 Seychelles was uninhabited prior to being encountered by Europeans in the 16th century.
-It faced competing French and British interests until coming under full British control in the late 18th century.
-Since proclaiming independence from the United Kingdom in 1976, it has developed from a largely agricultural society to a market-based diversified economy, characterized by rapidly rising service, public sector, and tourism activities.
+It faced competing French and British interests until it came under full British control in the early 19th century.
+Since proclaiming independence from the United Kingdom in 1976, it has developed from a largely agricultural society to a market-based diversified economy, characterised by service, public sector, and tourism activities.
 From 1976 to 2015, nominal GDP grew nearly 700%, and purchasing power parity nearly 1600%.
 Since the late 2010s, the government has taken steps to encourage foreign investment.

-As of the early 21st century, Seychelles has the highest nominal per capita GDP of any African nation.
-It has the second-highest Human Development Index of any African country after Mauritius.
-It is the only African country classified as a high-income economy by the World Bank.
+As of the early 21st century, Seychelles has the highest nominal per capita GDP and the highest Human Development Index ranking of any African country.
+According to the 2024 V-Dem Democracy indices, Seychelles is the 43rd-ranked electoral democracy worldwide, the 1st-ranked liberal democracy in Africa, and the 2nd-ranked electoral democracy in the continent.

-Seychellois culture and society is an eclectic mix of French, British, and African influences, with more recent infusions of Chinese and Indian elements.
+Seychellois culture and society is an eclectic mix of French, British, Indian and African influences, with infusions of Chinese elements.
 The country is a member of the United Nations, the African Union, the Southern African Development Community, and the Commonwealth of Nations.

 History

-Seychelles was uninhabited until the 18th century when Europeans arrived with enslaved Africans.
+Seychelles was uninhabited until the 18th century when Europeans arrived with Indians and enslaved Africans.
 It remained a British colony from 1814 until its independence in 1976.
-Seychelles have never been inhabited by indigenous people, but its islanders maintain their own Creole heritage.
+Seychelles has never been inhabited by indigenous people, but its islanders maintain their own Creole heritage.